Frederick, Booker and Martin on the Race Hustlers

 Frederick Douglass escaped slavery and became the 19th century’s most noted and articulate abolitionist movement leader.

+While he was angry with Abraham Lincoln for not emancipating slaves two years before the Emancipation Proclamation, they repaired their relationship.
 Commemorating the legacy of Abraham Lincoln on the occasion of our nation’s first centennial, Douglass noted, “That we are here in peace today is a compliment and a credit to American civilization, and a prophecy of still greater national enlightenment and progress in the future.
 I refer to the past not in malice … but simply to place more distinctly in front the gratifying and glorious change which has come both to our white fellow citizens and ourselves, and to congratulate all upon the contrast between now and then, the new dispensation of freedom with its thousand blessings to both races, and the old dispensation of slavery with its ten thousand evils to both races, white and black.”

 Of course, by today’s standards, Lincoln would be classified among the worst order of racists, and his top military commander, Ulysses S. Grant, might suffer some tarnish if Americans knew he was a slave owner prior to the War Between the States.